Lyme Science Blog

-Rash and muscle weakness suggested dermatomyositis
+Rash and muscle weakness initially suggested dermatomyositis

-Target-shaped lesions later pointed to Lyme disease
+Erythema migrans lesions later confirmed suspected Lyme disease

-Antibiotic treatment led to recovery
+Antibiotic treatment led to recovery without immunosuppressants

-The clinical presentation was consistent with dermatomyositis (DM).
+The clinical presentation was initially consistent with dermatomyositis (DM).
 “A 76-year-old female presented with fatigue, malaise, weight loss and progressive proximal muscle weakness after a flare-up of shoulder arthritis,” writes Novitch, a medical student at the Medical College of Wisconsin.

-Lyme Disease Confirmed
+How Doctors Diagnosed Lyme Disease

 “The patient appeared toxic, became hypotensive and developed high-grade fever,” writes Novitch.
 She was transferred to the intensive care unit (ICU) for close monitoring.